Canonical Quantisation of Bound and Unbound WQFT: Scattering and bound observables

 For bound motion it is convenient to work with scalar energy and angular momentum defined in a fixed reference frame.
 We define

 and the per-cycle losses at successive periastra as

 At the reference initial time $t=t_0$, one has

 where $\bar E$ and $\bar L$ denote the corresponding background quantities.
-Since $m_H$ is constant, Poisson brackets with $E(t_0)$ reduce to those with $\bar E$.
+Since $m_H$ is constant, the operation $\mathscr D_E$ reduces to $\mathscr D_{\bar E}$ at this order.
 At leading non-vanishing order in the coherent-state expansion these losses are controlled by the radiative Magnus element $N_n(k):= N(k;t_{n+1},t_n)$, yielding

 At $0$SF the motion is strictly periodic with radial period $\bar T_r(E,L)$.
 When radiative effects are included, the turning points $t_n$ remain well defined by $\dot r(t_n)=0$, but the cycle duration and orbital parameters drift,